-Any home renovation or makeover relies on the right paint colours to achieve the best results in your design changes.
+Any home renovation or makeover relies on the right paint colors to achieve the best results in your design changes.

-Garage paint colours are no different.
+Garage paint colors are no different.
 By utilizing smart garage paint ideas, you’ll make the upgrades to your garage’s interior and exterior really stand out, thereby enhancing the overall look of your home.

 An inviting home appearance boosts your curb appeal, along with the resale value of your house.